 This is a financial instrument that pays interest out every six months and the principal is paid when the bond matures.
 These are bonds sold by the U.S. government and backed by the treasury.
 They tend to increase in demand and sell quickly and at higher rates when investors have low confidence in the economy, because they are viewed as safe long term investments.
 The 10 year yield rate drops during these periods of high demand.

-Quick Clarification: The 10 Year Bond is not a direct component of any mortgage product or mortgage rate, however the implications reflect a positive time in the mortgage industry
+Quick Clarification: The 10 Year Bond is not a direct component of any home loan, mortgage product, or mortgage rate, however the implications reflect a positive time in the mortgage industry

 Have more questions about the mortgage process?
 Our Loan Officers answer the top mortgage questions here.